 - Don’t worry if you’re not keen on beer, you can always head to the bottle shop where they have wines, ciders, gins, vodka, lagers and soft drinks available.

 There are a few choices at the festival, but you can easily head into town as it’s not far to grab a bite.
 You can even take in your own food and drink if you like.

 - Hot dogs

 - Handmade Ice Cream

-- Train: This is the way I usually come, the station is only 2 minutes walk around the corner.
+- Train: This is the way I usually come, the station is only a 2 minute walk around the corner.
 It cost me £3.30 for off-peak return with group save discount from Paignton.

 - Car: Parking is very limited, Osborne car park is right next to the festival, but this is 3 hours max during daytime hours.
 I would suggest parking around Brunel estate Collet Way, TQ12 4PH.
 This is free leaving with a short 10 minute walk.

 - Bus: Depending on your direction, you’ll want to get off at the bus stop nearest the train station or Avenue Church, just a 2 minute walk from there.
 Both stops are on the No. 12 route.

 - £1 reduction for CAMRA members or own glass.